 Canada is committed to supporting Ethiopia's efforts to achieve food security as a prerequisite to its sustainable development.
-Foreign Affairs, Trade and Development Canada will continue to address the root causes of chronic food insecurity in Ethiopia, to improve the nutritional status of food insecure people and to increase agricultural productivity and farmers' incomes via improved production techniques and market-oriented approaches.
+Global Affairs Canada will continue to address the root causes of chronic food insecurity in Ethiopia, to improve the nutritional status of food insecure people and to increase agricultural productivity and farmers' incomes via improved production techniques and market-oriented approaches.

 Key anticipated results

 - Chronically food insecure households have access to food all year long.

 - Improved capacity of farmers and supporting institutions to increase agricultural productivity.